 - Data acquisition, reliability, deriving useful inferences and information

 - Value of information and costs; strategic objectives

-- Certain surveillance options for water-floods, chemical floods, thermal and gas flooding operations
+- Certain surveillance options for water-floods, chemical floods, thermail and gas flooding operations

 - Developing surveillance plans

-Petroleum engineers, reservoir engineers, production engineers, facilities engineers, managers, and other professionals interested in learning about practical reservoir surveillance and management techniques for enhanced oil recovery/improved oil recovery (EOR/IOR) projects, and for reservoir lifecycle management.
+This course is intended for petroleum engineersm reservoir engineers, production engineers, facilities engineers, managers, and other professionals interested in learning about practical reservoir surveillance and management techniques for enhanced oil recovery/improved oil recovery (EOR/IOR) projects and lifecycle management.

 Dr. Ashok K. Singhal, an expert in EOR technologies and horizontal well applications, is the principal consultant with Premier Reservoir Engineering Services, where he provides consulting and training in EOR.
 He has more than 35 years of worldwide oil and gas experience in heavy oil and tar sand reservoir engineering, horizontal well technology, CO2 flooding, thermal EOR, and waterflood projects.
 He has lectured on EOR, horizontal well applications, and other topics around the world.

 Dr. Singhal is an engineering alumnus of the Indian School of Mines and the University of Alberta, Edmonton.
 He earned a Ph.D. degree in petroleum engineering from the University of California and later taught chemical engineering at the Indian Institute of Technology and petroleum engineering at the University of Alberta.